KeisGSmit/PrideHackathon/README.md

 ### Acknowledgements
 * Our mentor, Maria(https://github.com/maria-ci), at [Code Institute](https://codeinstitute.net/), for continuous helpful feedback and support.
-* The team at [Code Institute](https://codeinstitute.net/), for teaching me the necessary skills to create this site.
+* The team at [Code Institute](https://codeinstitute.net/), for teaching us the necessary skills to create this site.